Dan Berlinghoff, piano,

 Yevgenia Strenger has performed as a soloist and chamber musician in concert halls of Ukraine, Russia and Belarus, and played in every major concert hall worldwide on New York Philharmonic orchestra tours.
 Before coming to USA she toured the former USSR as a member of Kalinin String Quartet.

 Ms. Strenger made her debut with the Lviv Symphony Orchestra in her native Ukraine at the age of 13, performing as a soloist in concertos by Conius and Sibelius.
-Since her arrival in this country she performed and recorded with wide range of artists, from classical to popular to avant-garde, in concerts on TV, radio and in motion pictures.
+Since her arrival in this country she has performed and recorded with a wide range of artists, from classical to popular to avant-garde, in concerts on TV, radio and in motion pictures.

 Sander Strenger, viola